-In the four years I’ve blogged at WealthySingleMommy.com, I’ve received thousands of questions from women at every stage of their single-parent journey.
+In the years I’ve blogged at WealthySingleMommy.com, I’ve received thousands of questions from women at every stage of their single-parent journey.
 Queries range from anything like dating and parenting to sex and legal issues.
 But by far, the number one concern for new and existing single moms is money.
 How to make more, save more, pay off debt and plan for the future.

 I’m thrilled that these questions are being asked.

-A solid financial plan and action toward reaching your money goals is so, so critical to your own well-being and that of your family.
+A solid financial plan and action toward reaching your money goals are so, so critical to your own well-being and that of your family.
 Don’t let anyone tell you differently.
-While money can’t buy happiness, a lack of money, or mismanaged financial decisions causes stress, anxiety and limited choices — all realities that affect your ability to be the best woman, professional and mom you can be.
+While money can’t buy happiness, a lack of money or mismanaged financial decisions causes stress, anxiety and limited choices — all realities that affect your ability to be the best woman, professional and mom you can be.

-There are six fundamentals to financial success for single moms (or any single parent for that matter):
+Here are six fundamentals to financial success for single moms (or any single parent for that matter):

 The vast majority of single moms raise their kids with little or no financial or logistical help from their children’s fathers.
-Pew found that just 22 percent of dads who live separately from their kids see them more than once per week, and the average sum of child support received, is about $300 per month.
+Pew found that 22 percent of dads who live separately from their kids see them more than once per week, and the average sum of child support received is about $300 per month.

 Because there is just one earner in your family, you need extra financial cushions.
 This includes living within your means, paying down debt, saving for emergencies now, and long-term crises in the future.

-Whether single motherhood found you via divorce, unplanned pregnancy, choice or widowhood, it can be easy to find yourself looking around at those two-parent families at parent-teacher night and feeling pressured to take on a certain lifestyle.
+Whether single motherhood found you via divorce, unplanned pregnancy, choice or widowhood, it can be easy to find yourself looking around at those two-parent families at parent-teacher night and feeling pressured to take on a particular lifestyle.

-Maybe you can afford a sprawling Tudor in an affluent neighborhood, Caribbean resort vacations, and expensive summer camps.
+Maybe you can already afford a sprawling Tudor in an affluent neighborhood, Caribbean resort vacations, and expensive summer camps.
 Or, maybe your goals include affording those things in the future.

-Pay Off Debt — for Good
+Pay off debt — for good

-Again, if you have to finance it, you likely can’t afford it.
-This definitely includes expenses like food and utilities, as well as clothes, electronics and travel.
+If you have to finance it, you likely can’t afford it.
+This definitely includes expenses like food and utilities, as well as clothes, electronics, and travel.
 A car and student loans fall into the category of, “If the terms are attractive and there is a clear return on the investment, proceed” category, as does a home mortgage (home ownership is not always the best choice for everyone at every phase of life).
 The less you owe to other people, the easier it is to build wealth and reach your goals.

 - The need for a larger home than those new guardians may currently have